The Law Remains

 This refutes the notion that grafted-in Gentiles are under a different law, or no law at all, a notion which has zero scriptural support.

-But this is the covenant that I will make with the house of Israel after those days, says the Lord: I will put Torah within them, and I will write it on their hearts, and I will be their God, and they shall be my people.
+“But this is the covenant that I will make with the house of Israel after those days,” says YHWH: “I will put my law in their inward parts, and I will write it in their heart.
+I will be their God, and they shall be my people.

 Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 Then I will declare to them, ‘I never knew you; go away from me, you who behave lawlessly.’